AsyncDisplayKit/Documentation/docs/_docs/control-node.md

 ### Hit Test Visualization

 The <a href = "/docs/debug-tool-hit-test-visualization.html">hit test visualization tool</a> is an option to enable highlighting of the tappable areas of your nodes.
-To enable it, include <code>[ASControlNode setEnableHitTestDebug:YES]</code> in your app delegate in <code>-application:didFinishLaunchingWithOptions:</code>.
+To enable it, include `[ASControlNode setEnableHitTestDebug:YES]` in your app delegate in `-application:didFinishLaunchingWithOptions:`.